Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 }
 ```

-In the function above, we need to know the number of events that have been created by calling the `getEventLength` function in our smart contract using the `contract.methods.getEventLength().call()` to call the function the length in a variable called `eventLength`
+In the function above, we need to know the number of events that have been created by calling the `getEventLength()` function in our smart contract using the `contract.methods.getEventLength().call()` to call the function the length in a variable called `eventLength`.

 Next, we are going to create an empty local array variable called `_eventLists` that will store all resolved promises of events created.

 Next, we are going to create a for loop that will execute according to the `eventLength`.
-In the loop,
-for each item `i` we are going to create a promise that will call the `getEventById` function in our smart contract, resolve that promise and store the value in our local array `_eventLists`.
+In the loop, for each item `i` we are going to create a promise that will call the `getEventById` function in our smart contract, resolve that promise and store the value in our local array `_eventLists`.

 After the loop has finished executing, we are going to resolve all promises in the `_eventLists` array and store the value in the global `eventLists` array, then we call the `renderEvents()` function to render the events on the web.

-Next, we are going to create the `renderEvents` function.
+Next, we are going to create the `renderEvents()` function.

 ```js